Concordium/concordium-wallet-proxy/README.md

 - The following fields are present if the transaction is an encrypted amount transfer:
   - `transferSource`: account address of the source of the transfer
   - `transferDestination`: account address of the destination of the transfer
-  - `encryptedAmount`: the encrypted amount that is transferred in the trasnaction in hexadecimal encoding.
+  - `encryptedAmount`: the encrypted amount that is transferred in the transaction in hexadecimal encoding.
   - `inputEncryptedAmount`: the encrypted amount that was used by the sender as input to the transaction, i.e., consumed
   - `aggregatedIndex`: the index up to which incoming amounts on the sender account have been combined during this operation.
   - `newIndex`: the index on the receiver's incomingAmounts that will be assigned to the transferred amount.